mmistakes/made-mistakes-jekyll/src/_posts/procreate/2018-04-03-maya-z-portrait.md

 ---
-title: "Corpse Paint Your Tears"
+title: "Corpse paint your tears"
 excerpt: "Portrait of Maya Z. digitally painted with Procreate on an iPad."
 last_modified_at:
 image: